Presto-Jam/p5js-y7/README.md

 A procedural generation art creater with grids.
 This was the project I decided to go with after the Grid Goofiness project I made.
 <img src="https://user-images.githubusercontent.com/65468855/224895477-13ee59ff-d583-406b-96d4-d3e92bd7baab.png" width= 300 height= 300>
 ###### Plan of how the procedural generation will work.
 Typo in the title.
 I wanted to do this after I saw someone make **marching squares** with p5.js.
-This is basically an oversimplified version of that.
+I don't know why because marching squares is not like this.
+It is far from this.
+I guess it just made me think of procedural generation?

 # Author